jordanrule/haskell-rl/README.md

 # Functional RL in Haskell

-I am using [Functional RL in Scala](https://github.com/sritchie/scala-rl) as a template to implement reinforcement learning in [Haskell](https://github.com/haskell).
-There is nothing here now, but I will be implementing as I go.
+I am implementing each chapter of [Reinforcement Learning - An Introduction](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) in [Haskell](https://github.com/haskell).
+This is slow going, but progress will come steadily.

+Inspiration is care of [Functional RL in Scala](https://github.com/sritchie/scala-rl).

 ## LICENSE